Considerations When Divorcing an Abusive Spouse

 Contact a Kane County Divorce Lawyer

 No one deserves to be abused by their spouse.
-If you are ready to divorce your abusive spouse, contact a St. Charles family law attorney from Shaw Family Law, P.C. for help.
+If you are ready to divorce your abusive spouse, contact a St. Charles family law attorney from Shaw Sanders, P.C. for help.
 We can assist with obtaining an emergency order of protection, petitioning the court for sole custody of your child, fighting for your rights during property division, and more.
 Call us at 630-584-5550 today to schedule a free, confidential consultation with a compassionate lawyer from our firm.